Blendify/blender-manual/blender_docs/manual/compositing/types/input/image.rst

 The *First* number button sets the first number in the animated sequence name.
-For example, if your images were called "credits-0001.png", "credits-0002.png" through "credits-0300.png" and you wanted to start picking up with frame 20, you'd put 20 here.
+For example, if your images were called "credits-0001.png", "credits-0002.png" through "credits-0300.png" and you wanted to start picking up with frame 20, you would put 20 here.

 To have the movie/sequence start over and repeat when it is done, press the *Cyclic* button.
 For example, if you were compositing a fan into a room,